2001 anthrax attacks: "Person of interest"

 Barbara Hatch Rosenberg, a molecular biologist at the State University of New York at Purchase and chairwoman of a biological weapons panel at the Federation of American Scientists, and others began claiming that the attack might be the work of a "rogue CIA agent" in October 2001, as soon as it became known that the Ames strain of anthrax had been used in the attacks, and she told the FBI the name of the "most likely" person.
 On November 21, 2001, she made similar statements to the Biological and Toxic Weapons convention in Geneva.
-In December 2001, she published "A Compilation of Evidence and Comments on the Source of the Mailed Anthrax" via the web site of the Federation of American Scientists (FAS) claiming that the attacks were "perpetrated with the unwitting assistance of a sophisticated government program".
+In December 2001, she published "A Compilation of Evidence and Comments on the Source of the Mailed Anthrax" via the website of the Federation of American Scientists (FAS), claiming that the attacks were "perpetrated with the unwitting assistance of a sophisticated government program".
 She discussed the case with reporters from The New York Times.
+In Rosenberg's assessment, the suspect(s) must have had "the right skills, experience with anthrax, up-to-date anthrax vaccination, forensic training and access to USAMRIID and its biological agents".

-On January 4, 2002, Nicholas Kristof of The New York Times published a column titled "Profile of a Killer" stating "I think I know who sent out the anthrax last fall."
+On January 4, 2002, Nicholas Kristof of The New York Times published a column titled "Profile of a Killer" stating "I think I know who sent out the anthrax last fall".
 For months, Rosenberg gave speeches and stated her beliefs to many reporters from around the world.
-She posted "Analysis of the Anthrax Attacks" to the FAS web site on January 17, 2002.
-On February 5, 2002, she published "Is the FBI Dragging Its Feet?"
+She posted "Analysis of the Anthrax Attacks" to the FAS website on January 17, 2002.
+On February 5, 2002, she published "Is the FBI Dragging Its Feet?".
 In response, the FBI stated, "There is no prime suspect in this case at this time".
 The Washington Post reported, "FBI officials over the last week have flatly discounted Dr. Rosenberg's claims".
 On June 13, 2002, Rosenberg posted "The Anthrax Case: What the FBI Knows" to the FAS site.
-On June 18, 2002, she presented her theories to senate staffers working for Senators Daschle and Leahy.
+On June 18, 2002, she presented her theories to Senate staffers working for Senators Daschle and Leahy.

 On June 25, the FBI publicly searched Steven Hatfill's apartment, and he became a household name.
-"The FBI also pointed out that Hatfill had agreed to the search and is not considered a suspect."
-American Prospect and Salon.com reported, "Hatfill is not a suspect in the anthrax case, the FBI says."
+"The FBI also pointed out that Hatfill had agreed to the search and is not considered a suspect".
+The American Prospect and Salon.com reported, "Hatfill is not a suspect in the anthrax case, the FBI says".
 On August 3, 2002, Rosenberg told the media that the FBI asked her if "a team of government scientists could be trying to frame Steven J. Hatfill".
 In August 2002, Attorney General John Ashcroft labeled Hatfill a "person of interest" in a press conference, though no charges were brought against him.
 Hatfill is a virologist, and he vehemently denied that he had anything to do with the anthrax mailings and sued the FBI, the Justice Department, Ashcroft, Alberto Gonzales, and others for violating his constitutional rights and for violating the Privacy Act.
 On June 27, 2008, the Department of Justice announced that it would settle Hatfill's case for $5.8 million.